Summer-Summer/Kitty/README_Rupert.md

 ./accuracy_eval5.sh "Qwen/Qwen3-32B" "aime25" "6,7" "10" "8"
 ```

+---

-(To get a new computing node, refer to the Advanced Tips below)
+**Note:** If you need to get a new computing node, see the Advanced Tips section below.

+---

 ### 3. KIVI - K2V2